Koseki: Privacy concerns and other criticisms

 Information provided in koseki is detailed and sensitive and makes discrimination possible against such groups as burakumin or illegitimate children and unwed mothers, for example.
 As the burakumin liberation movement gained strength in postwar Japan some changes were made to family registries.
 In 1974 a notice that prohibited employers from asking prospective employees to show their family registry was released by the Ministry of Health and Welfare.
 In 1975 one's lineage name was deleted and in 1976 access to family registries was restricted.
 As of April 2007, anyone interested was eligible to get a copy of someone else's koseki.
-However, on May 1, 2008, a new law was implemented to limit the persons eligible for a copy to the persons whose names are recorded in a given koseki and those who need such a copy to exercise their due rights (debt collectors, executors of wills).
-Anyone who is listed on a koseki, even if their name has been crossed off by reason of divorce and even if they are not a Japanese citizen, is eligible to get a copy of that koseki.
+However, on May 1, 2008, a new law was implemented to limit the persons eligible for a copy to the persons whose names are recorded in a given koseki and those who need such a copy to exercise their due rights (debt collectors, executors of wills).Law on Family Registry, Article 10-2, 戸籍法第10条の2 Anyone who is listed on a koseki, even if their name has been crossed off by reason of divorce and even if they are not a Japanese citizen, is eligible to get a copy of that koseki.
 One can obtain a copy in person or by mail.
 Lawyers can also obtain copies of any koseki if a person listed is involved in legal proceedings.

 The koseki simultaneously fills the function of birth certificates, death certificates, marriage licenses, and the census in other countries.
 It is based on family rather than each individual.
 For married couples, only one family name may appear on the koseki, which means that one person has to abandon his or her family name when he or she marries.
 Usually it is the woman.
 On December 15, 2015, the Nikkei Asian Review reported that Japan's Supreme Court upheld a legal provision forcing married couples to use the same surname.
 Plaintiffs had argued that the legal provision amounts to "de facto discrimination against women."

 Another concern is where children are not registered on the koseki.
-The onus is on the parents to register the child however there have been cases where this has not happened.
+The onus is on the parents to register the child, but there have been cases where this has not happened.

 In September 2010, the Japanese government completed research into 230,000 "missing" persons age 100 years old or more.
-Some journalists claimed koseki is an antiquated system that enabled younger family members to receive the pensions of deceased elderly relatives.

-Koseki tends to be criticized by commentators or activists situated on the left wing of the Japanese political spectrum, because its rigid framework functions as a barrier against societal innovations, and because the history of any citizen is easily searchable.
+Some journalists claimed koseki is an antiquated system that enabled younger family members to receive the pensions of deceased elderly relatives.Washington PostKoseki tends to be criticized by commentators or activists situated on the left-wing of the Japanese political spectrum, because its rigid framework functions as a barrier against societal innovations, and because the history of any citizen is easily searchable.
 On the contrary, other views praise the state-of-the-art reliability and traceability offered by this system for more than 150 years.